lake-wg/grease/draft-ietf-lake-edhoc-grease.md

 160, 41120, -41121, 43690

+The numbers cover the different lengths of encoding available in CBOR for the registry's range (except the 46 precious small values), and both available signs.
 It is expected that future documents register additional values with the same semantics.

 An Initiator may insert a GREASE cipher suite